boazbk/crypto/lec_03_pseudorandom-generators.md

 So far we have made the conjectures that objects such as ciphers and pseudorandom generators *exist*, without giving any hint as to how they would actually look like.
+(Though we have  examples such as Ceasar cipher, Vignere, and Enigma of what secure ciphers _don't_ look like.)
-While as mentioned above, we do not know how to *prove* that any particular function is a pseudorandom generators, it turns out that there are quite simple *candidates* for such functions, though care must be taken in constructing them.
+As mentioned above, we do not know how to *prove* that any particular function is a pseudorandom generator.
+However,  there are quite simple *candidates* (i.e.,  functions that are conjectured to be secure pseudorandom generators), though care must be taken in constructing them.
 We now consider candidates for functions that maps $n$ bits to $n+1$ bits (or more generally $n+c$ for some constant $c$ ) and look at least somewhat "randomish".
-As these constructions are typically used as a basic component for obtaining a longer length PRG via the length extension theorem, we will think of these pseudorandom generators as mapping a string $s\in\{0,1\}^n$ representing the current state into a string $s’\in\{0,1\}^n$ representing the new state as well as a string $b\in\{0,1\}^c$ representing the current output.
+As these constructions are typically used as a basic component for obtaining a longer length PRG via the length extension theorem ([lengthextendprgthm](){.ref}), we will think of these pseudorandom generators as mapping a string $s\in\{0,1\}^n$ representing the current state into a string $s’\in\{0,1\}^n$ representing the new state as well as a string $b\in\{0,1\}^c$ representing the current output.
 See also Section 6.1 in Katz-Lindell and (for greater depth) Sections 3.6-3.9 in the Boneh-Shoup book.

+### Attempt 0: The counter generator

+Just to get started, let's show an example of an obviously bogus pseudorandom generator.
+We define  the "counter pseudorandom generator" $G:\{0,1\}^n \rightarrow \{0,1\}^{n+1}$ as follows.
+$G(s)=(s',b)$ where $s' = s + 1 \mod 2^n$ (treating $s$ and $s'$ as numbers in $\{0,\ldots,2^n-1\}$) and $b$ is the least significant digit of $s'$.
+It's a great exercise to work out why this is _not_ a secure pseudorandom generator.

+> # { .pause }
+You should really pause here and make sure you see why the "counter   pseudorandom generator" is not a secure pseudorandom generator.
+Show that this is true even if we replace the least significant digit by the $k$-th digit for every $0 \leq k < n$.

-### Attempt 1: The linear checksum / linear feedback shift register (LFSR) the ~~mother~~ sick great-uncle of all psuedorandom generators.
+### Attempt 1: The linear checksum / linear feedback shift register (LFSR)

+LFSR can be thought of as the "mother" (or maybe more like the sick great-uncle) of all psuedorandom generators.
-One of the simplest ways to generate a “randomish” digit from an $n$ digit number is to use a *checksum* - some linear combination of the digits, as is the *cyclic redundancy check* or CRC.
+One of the simplest ways to generate a “randomish” digit from an $n$ digit number is to use a *checksum* - some linear combination of the digits, as is the *cyclic redundancy check* or CRC.^[CRC are often used to generate a "control digit" to detect mistypes of credit card or social security card number.
+This has very different goals than its use for pseudorandom generators, though there are some common intuitions behind the two usages.]
 This motivates the notion of a *linear feedback shift register generator* (LFSR): if the current state is $s\in\{0,1\}^n$ then the output is $f(s)$ where $f$ is a linear function (modulo 2) and the new state is obtained by right shifting the previous state and putting $f(s)$ at the leftmost location.
 That is, $s'_1 = f(s)$ and $s'_i = s_{i-1}$ for $i\in\{2,\ldots,n\}$.

-LFSR's have several good properties- if the function $f(\cdot)$ is chosen properly then they can have very long _periods_ (i.e., it takes $2^n$ steps until the state repeats itself), though that also holds for the simple "counter" generator who simply treats the state as a number in $\{0,\ldots,2^n-1\}$ and increments it at every stage, outputting the least significant digit.
-They also have the property that every individual bit is equal to $0$ or $1$ with probability exactly half  (the counter generator also shares this property) as well as (if the function is selected properly) that every two bits are independent from one another (the counter fails badly here - the least significant bits between two consecutive states always flip).
-(Showing the last facts is a great optional exercise.)
+LFSR's have several good properties- if the function $f(\cdot)$ is chosen properly then they can have very long _periods_ (i.e., it can take an exponential number of steps until the state repeats itself), though that also holds for the simple "counter" generator we saw above.
+They also have the property that every individual bit is equal to $0$ or $1$ with probability exactly half  (the counter generator also shares this property).

+A more interesting property is that  (if the function is selected properly) for every two coordinates are independent from one another.
+That is, there is some super-polynomial function $t(n)$ (in fact $t(n)$ can be exponential in $n$) such that if $\ell \neq \ell' \in \{0,\ldots, t(n) \}$, then if we look at the two random variables corresponding to the $\ell$-th and $\ell'$-th output of the generator (where randomness is the initial state) then they are distributed like two independent random coins.
+(This is non trivial to show, and depends on the choice of $f$ - it is a challenging but useful exercise to work this out.)
+The counter generator fails badly at this condition:  the least significant bits between two consecutive states always flip.

 There is a more general notion of a *linear generator* where the new state can be any invertible linear transformation of the previous state.
 That is, we interpret the state $s$ as an element of $\Z_q^t$ for some integers $q,t$,[^Zq] and let $s’=F(s)$ and the output $b=G(s)$ where $F:\Z_q^t\rightarrow\Z_q^t$  and $G:\Z_q^t\rightarrow\Z_q$ are some invertible linear transformation (modulo $q$).
 This includes as a special case the *linear congruential generator* where $t=1$ and the map  $F(s)$ corresponds to taking $as \pmod{q}$ where $a$ is number co-prime to $q$.

 [^Zq]: A ring is a set of elements where addition and multiplication are defined and obey the natural rules of associativity and commutativity (though without necessarily having a multiplicative inverse for every element).
 For every integer $q$ we define $\Z_q$ (known as the _ring of integers modulo $q$_) to be the  set $\{0,\ldots,q-1\}$ where addition and multiplication is done modulo $q$.

-All these generators are unfortunately insecure due to the great bane of cryptography- the *Gaussian Elimination algorithm*.
-This algorithm (and some generalizations and related algorithms such as Euclid’s extended g.c.d algorithm and the LLL lattice reduction algorithm) has been used time and again to break candidate cryptographic constructions.
+All these generators are unfortunately insecure due to the great bane of cryptography- the *Gaussian Elimination algorithm* which students typically encounter in any linear algebra class.^[Despite the name, the algorithm goes back at least to the authors of the Chinese *Jiuzhang Suanshu* manuscript, circa 150 B.C..]

-**The unfortunate theorem for cryptography** (Author(s) of the *Jiuzhang Suanshu* circa 150 B.C., Gauss 1810): There is an efficient algorithm to solve
+> # {.theorem title="The unfortunate theorem for cryptography" #gaussianelimthm}
+There is a polynomial time algorithm to solve
 $m$ linear equations in $n$ variables (or to certify no solution exists) over any ring.

+Despite its seeming simplicity and uniquity, Gaussian elimination  (and some generalizations and related algorithms such as Euclid’s extended g.c.d algorithm and the LLL lattice reduction algorithm) has been used time and again to break candidate cryptographic constructions.

-In particular, if we look at the first $n$ outputs of such a generator
+In particular, if we look at the first $n$ outputs of a linear  generator
 $b_1,\ldots,b_n$ then we can write linear equations in the unknown initial state of the form $f_1(s)=b_1,\ldots,f_n(s)=b_n$ where the $f_i$'s are known linear functions.
 Either those functions are *linearly independent*, in which case we